 How Do You Decide Which Language?

-In fact, speaking of misunderstandings, it would be prudent to avoid one here too: It’s important to clarify that the reasons that lead a person to decide on one language over another when talking to someone else are not purely selfish.
+Speaking of misunderstandings, it would be prudent to avoid one here too: It’s important to clarify that the reasons that lead a person to decide on one language over another when talking to someone else are not purely selfish.
 Quite the contrary.
 The alternation of languages practiced by the inhabitants of bilingual Montreal also has a lot to do with cordiality, as far as I could see.
 For example, if, when entering an elevator, you greet the person inside with a “Bonjour!” and hear an automatic “Hi!” as a reply, you can be sure that when that person leaves he or she will wish you a “Bonne journée!” and you will instinctively wish them farewell with a “Bye!”

 I can’t remember now if I said “Thanks” or “Merci” when I thanked the boys for the conversation and walked out of the café.
 But I do perfectly remember that, a few meters away, I found a handmade poster for a missing cat.
 The poster was written — like almost everything you see around here — in French and in English.
 Nothing new there.
 The most curious thing, however, was to find out that the cat in question could obey commands in both languages.
-Now all we have to find out is if he prefers to show affection to his owner with a meow! or a miaou!
+Now all we have to find out is if he prefers to show affection to his owner with a meow! or a meow! or a miaou!